Did you miss the Letter A? Find that post right HERE

 Now you should have A, B, and C. Stay tuned for the letter D.

 I steam block almost all my crochet work.
 Animal parts, scarves, granny blocks, etc. When you steam block a piece made from acrylic yarn it relaxes the fibers a little – they become softer and lay flatter and just look more professional and finished.
 It also refreshes older yarn and gets rid of static if you are using any wool fibers – steam blocking just adds that final, professional touch that makes it worth it.
 Be careful!
-You never want to touch the iron to your piece unless you are “killing” it – which is also a great thing to know how to do for things like appliques or letters you are adding to a projects.
+You never want to touch the iron to your piece unless you are “killing” it – which is also a great thing to know how to do for things like appliques or letters you are adding to a project.
 So, make sure your steam is super close, but that your iron doesn’t touch.
-It is super fast and easy – if it fits on my ironing board it gets steamed.
+It is super-fast and easy – if it fits on my ironing board it gets steamed.
 It is done in a matter of minutes compared to wet blocking.